-So, next time someone sneezes near you, and you see them blowing their nose,do not get paranoid or have some doctor prescribe you antibiotics, which not only kill all of your good gut bacteria but also makes you more susceptible to getting sick.
+So, next time someone sneezes near you, and you see them blowing their nose, do not get paranoid or have some doctor prescribe you antibiotics, which not only kill all of your good gut bacteria but also make you more susceptible to getting sick.

 Next, at the airport, the family stops in the restaurant near the terminal and has breakfast.
-Mom uses the syrup bottle and the kids use the salt and pepper shakers.
-At that table before them both had a throwing up virus the day before.
+Mom uses the syrup bottle, and the kids use the salt and pepper shakers.
+At that table, before them, both had a throwing up virus the day before.
 Who knew?
-Next, Mom sits next to daughter on the plane, but Dad sit a couple of rows behind them, so Mom has the antibacterial wipes in her purse.
-Although the wipes will kill some bad bacteria they will come in contact with the tray tables, they also weaken their immune systems immediately by killing off some of the good bacteria that would have helped them fight off the flu they are about to try to battle when they get to their destination.
+Next, Mom sits next to the daughter on the plane, but Dad sits a couple of rows behind them, so Mom has the antibacterial wipes in her purse.
+Although the wipes will kill some bad bacteria, they will come in contact with the tray tables.
+They also weaken their immune systems immediately by killing off some of the good bacteria that would have helped them fight off the flu they are about to try to battle when they get to their destination.

 To make matters worse, the family will soon have to arrive at their vacation destination, and everyone will be sick, and they will go to some emergency room, get prescribed medicine, and may not even enjoy the vacation they planned so well, because they failed to plan to protect their immunity.

 Get smart.
 Watch what you touch in public.
 Look into natural immunity builders, and avoid antibiotics, antibacterial soaps, wipes, gels, and sprays at all costs